cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_SRAI_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The SRAI behavior shall be applied when the opcode is OP-IMM, func3 is 0x5 and the 30th bit of its second input is 1.

-.. requirement:: F_SRAI_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of SRAI shall be its first parameter shifted right by the amount specified by the first 5 bits of its second parameter.

-.. requirement:: F_SRAI_03
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The most significant bit of the first parameter shall be inserted in the upper bits when shifting.
+  When the opcode is OP-IMM, the func3 field is 0x5 and the 30th bit of the immediate value is 1, the register pointed by the rd field shall be the register pointed by the rs1 field shited right by the number of bits specified in the 5 lowest-significant bits of the immediate value, filling upper bits with the most-significant bit of the register pointed by the rs1 field.

 ADD
 ```